 The "Generate logfile for analyses?" option provides an option for logging usage of Writer's Workbench.
-If set to "Yes," a one-line entry will be appended to a text file named wwblogfile.txt whose location is specified by "Logfile path."
+If set to "Yes," a one-line entry will be appended to a text file named wwblogfile.txt whose location is specified by "Folder for tracking WWB Usage."
 If the "Shared Printer" option is set to "Yes," you can identify "who analyzed what and when."
 An example of a line appended to this file -

-MMB_BSmith, Birds, 5.1 Words - Diction Alerts, 5/5/2007, 4:59:29 PM -
+MMB_BSmith,Birds,5.1 Words - Diction Alerts,5/5/2007,4:59:29 PM

 The first two entries in the example above (delimited by commas) denote the instructor's initials and the writer of the composition $(2^{nd}$ line in composition) and its theme $(1^{st}$ line in composition).
-Note: the fields in this entry and all entries are commadelimited.
+Note: the fields in this entry and all entries are comma-delimited.

-Since WWBLogfile.txt is a comma-delimited text file, you may easily import it into Excel or a database program for sorting and tracking usage.
+Since WWBLogfile.txt is a comma-delimited text file, follow instructions in WWBTrackingSetupAndExcelPlug-in.pdf to track usage through Microsoft Excel.

-NOTE: We recommend that you periodically (monthly?) rename this file to denote the period covered (for example, use wwblogfile0906.txt for September, 2006) as it will continue growing as writers analyze their compositions.
+NOTE: We recommend that you periodically (monthly?) rename this file to denote the period covered (for example, use WWBLogFile0906.txt for September, 2006) as it will continue growing as writers analyze their compositions.

-The next option is "Generate logfile for Writing Assessment Module?" - This option allows schools or individuals to log statistics from the new Assessment Module to a comma-delimited text file.
-That file (WWBAssessmentLogfile.txt) can easily be imported into Excel or database programs to track writing improvement based on 21 statistics provided by the Assessment Module.
+The next option is "Generate data file for Assessment Scores?" - This option allows schools or individuals to gather statistics from the Assessment Module to another comma-delimited text file.
+That file (WWBAssessmentLogfile.txt) can also be opened using our Excel macros, documented in WWBTrackingSetupAndExcelPlug-in.pdf.

-If "Generate logfile for Writing Assessment Module?" is set to "Yes," then the next option prompts you to specify a path where WWBAssessmentLogfile.txt will be created on first pass then appended to as users run the Assessment Module.
+If "Generate data file for Assessment Scores?" is set to "Yes," then the next option prompts you to specify a path where WWBAssessmentLogfile.txt will be created on first pass then appended to as users run the Assessment Module.
 This path must be writable by users.
 In writing lab environments, set this path to a folder on a network drive so that one file can collect statistics from all users running the Assessment Scores Module in that lab.
 When the Assessment Module logs statistics to this file, that process is transparent.
 In a writing lab, users will not know that their statistics are being recorded unless notified.
-NOTE: We recommend periodic (monthly?) renaming this file to denote the period covered (WWBAssessmentLogfile0907.txt) as it will continue to grow as writers run this module.
+NOTE: We recommend renaming this file periodically (monthly?) to denote the data collection period covered (WWBAssessmentLogfile.0907.txt?) as it will continue to grow as writers run this module.